Mice Removal Services At PWR

-For infected persons who do become ill, onset of symptoms usually occurs 8-13 days after exposure to the virus as part of a biphasic febrile illness.
+For infected persons who do become ill, the onset of symptoms usually occurs 8-13 days after exposure to the virus as part of a biphasic febrile illness.
 This initial phase, which may last as long as a week, typically begins with any or all of the following symptoms: fever, malaise, lack of appetite, muscle aches, headache, nausea, and vomiting.
 Other symptoms appearing less frequently include sore throat, cough, joint pain, chest pain, testicular pain, and parotid (salivary gland) pain.

-Following a few days of recovery, a second phase of illness may occur.
+Following a few days of recovery, the second phase of illness may occur.
 Symptoms may consist of meningitis (fever, headache, stiff neck, etc.), encephalitis (drowsiness, confusion, sensory disturbances, and/or motor abnormalities, such as paralysis), or meningoencephalitis (inflammation of both the brain and meninges).
 LCMV has also been known to cause acute hydrocephalus (increased fluid on the brain), which often requires surgical shunting to relieve increased intracranial pressure.
 In rare instances, infection results in myelitis (inflammation of the spinal cord) and presents with symptoms such as muscle weakness, paralysis, or changes in body sensation.
 An association between LCMV infection and myocarditis (inflammation of the heart muscles) has been suggested.